-The Magnum® 300 FM and Magnum® 400 FM guns feature the use of repairable cable connectors.
-If the cable ever gets severely damaged, it may be cut shorter and repaired by the user.
+The gun features the use of repairable cable connectors.
+If the cable ever gets severely damage, it may be cut shorter and repaired by the user.
 Repair cables as follows:

-Gun Tube End Repair (K478 and K479) (Requires 2 #S19492-2 Terminals)
+GUN TUBE END REPAIR (Requires 2 S19492-2 Terminals)

-- a) Remove the cable liner per "Removal Instructions for Magnum® Liners". - b) Remove the gun tube per "Gun Tubes and Nozzles". - c) Remove three #6 screws from the gun handle, separate the two halves, and remove the cable from the handle along with the trigger assembly. - d) Remove the gun tube connector from the cable by unscrewing the connector nut from the gun tube connector.
-If the cable inner tube is difficult to remove from the connector assembly, carefully slit it lengthwise with a knife up to the brass connector. - e) Uncouple the strain relief by pushing its outer housing toward the middle of the cable.
-Move the strain relief and the cable boot toward the middle of the cable, past the damaged section. - f) Cut off the damaged section of the cable and strip off the outer jacket as shown in Figure E.2.
-Be careful not to cut the insulation on the control wires while stripping the jacket.
-Strip the red and white control leads 1/4 inch (6.4 mm) from the end and crimp a new S19492-2 terminal to each lead.

-NOTE: The cable contains three control leads.
+- a.
+Remove the cable liner per Removal, Installation and Trimming Instructions on page D-1. - b.
+Remove the gun tube per Gun Tubes and Nozzles Section of pages D-1 and D2. - c.
+Remove three #6 screws from the gun handle, separate the two halves, and remove the cable from the handle along with the trigger assembly. - d.
+Remove gun tube connector from cable by unscrewing connector nut from gun tube connector.
+If the cable inner tube is difficult to remove from the connector assembly, carefully slit it lengthwise with a knife up to the brass connector. - e.
+Uncouple the strain relief by pushing its outer housing toward the middle of the cable.
+Move the strain relief and the cable boot toward the middle of the cable, past the damaged section. - f.
+Cut off the damaged section of cable and strip off the outer jacket as shown in Figure 2.
+Be careful not to cut the insulation on the control wires while stripping jacket.
+Strip the red and white control leads 1/4 inch (6.4 mm) from the end and crimp a new S19492-2 terminal to each lead. - NOTE: The cable contains three control leads.
 Any two control leads can be used, provided the two colors used are the same at both ends.
-The extra lead is a spare that can be used if one of the other leads breaks.

-g) Check that the cable boot and both halves of the strain relief are on the cable.
+The extra lead is a spare that can be used if one of the other leads breaks. - g.
+Check that the cable boot and both halves of the strain relief are on the cable.
 Slip the connector nut over the copper strands with the thread end out.
-Orient the gun tube connector so the machined flat is on the same side of the cable as the red and white control leads.
-Assemble the gun tube connector to the cable by forcing the steel tube of the connector into the inside diameter of the cable inner tube until the copper strands are butted against the gun tube connector shoulder.
+Orient gun tube connector so machined flat is on the same side of the cable as the red and white control leads.
+Assemble gun tube connector to cable by forcing the steel tube of the connector into the inside diameter of the cable inner tube until the copper strands are butted against the gun tube connector shoulder.
 Keeping the copper strands against the shoulder, pull the connector nut over the copper strands, engage the gun tube connector threads, and tighten in place.
-Refer to Figure E.3.
-NOTE: For best results, insert a rod through the connector and into the core of the cable approximately 5.00" (127 mm) when pushing the connector tube into the cable core tube.
-A .219"/.240" (5.6-6.1 mm) diameter rod is required for 300 and 400 amp cables.
-To tighten, hold the connector in place while turning the nut, then remove the rod from the core.
-This procedure assures the inner core does not kink while assembling or tightening.
+Refer to Figure 3. - NOTE: For best results, insert a .175"/.197" (4.5-5.0 mm) diameter rod through the connector and into core of cable approximately 5.00" (127 mm) when pushing the connector tube into the cable core tube.
+To tighten, hold the connector in place while turning the nut.
+Then remove the rod from the core.
+This procedure ensures the inner core does not kink while assembling or tightening.

-- h) Pull the cut-off lead terminals off the trigger assembly and connect the replacement control lead terminals. - j) Position the cable boot and the strain relief on the cable so it fits in the cable handle cavity and lock the strain relief in place by pushing the two halves together. - k) Assemble the cable in the left side of the gun handle.
-Assemble the trigger into the proper handle cavity.
-Assemble the right side of the gun handle and tighten the three screws that hold the handle together.
-Refer to Figure E.4. - I) Install the gun tube per "Gun Tubes and Nozzles". - m) Install and trim the liner per "Liner Installation and Trimming Instructions".
+- h.
+Pull the cut-off lead terminals off the trigger assembly and connect the replacement control lead terminals. - i.
+Position the cable boot and strain relief on the cable so it fits in cable handle cavity and lock the strain relief in place by pushing the two halves together. - j.
+Assemble cable in left side of gun handle.
+Assemble trigger into the proper handle cavity.
+Assemble right side of gun handle and tighten the three screws that hold the handle together.
+Refer to Figure 4. - k.
+Install gun tube per Gun Tubes and Nozzles Section on page D-1. - I. Install and trim liner per Removal, Installation and Trimming Instructions on page D-1.